-An Everyday Stewardship Reflection for the 3rd Sunday of Lent 2017
+An Everyday Stewardship Reflection for the 16th Sunday in Ordinary Time 2017